rui-kami/rui-kami/README.md

 ❥Get to know me more personally!
 (Status mostly)

+(this is a matching github account, my real github is GYARU-EIJIRO BTW)

           You probably seeing this on my discord or pt skin!

 ｡ꪆৎ ˚ ⋆.